Sell your house online

 Online estate agents are growing in prominence but where should you start?
 If you've decided to sell your house online here are the seven steps involved.

 It’s common knowledge that most buyers start their property search online.
-But online is increasingly the starting point for sellers too.
-Selling your home online presents a cheaper alternative to using a high street estate agent and come with a range of potential pitfalls.
+But it’s becoming increasing popular to sell your house online too.
+Online selling presents a cheaper alternative to using a high street estate agent but are there any pitfalls to be aware of?
 We look at whether you should use an online estate agent, why people choose them and what to watch for in our guide Should I use an Online Estate Agent

-In this guide, we cover the steps you need to take if you do decide to sell online.
+In this guide, we cover the steps you need to take if you do decide to sell your house online.

 Step 1: Find an online estate agent

-Online estate agents then charge different amounts according to the package that you choose (ranging from ‘standard’ to ‘enhanced’ or ‘premium’, for example) so shopping around is important to ensure that you find the right package and price to suit your needs.
+- Prices vary depending on the package you choose.
+Packages often range from ‘standard’ to ‘enhanced’ or ‘premium’, so comparing online estate agent prices and packages is important to ensure that you find the right package and price to suit your needs.
 Make sure photography, floor plans, advertising on Rightmove and Zoopla, plus a For Sale board are all included in the basic package.
 Every other service they offer is likely to come at an additional charge.
 So make sure you do your sums and are only paying for additional services you want/need.

-Your local agent will know your local housing market better than anyone else so will be better equipped to do this.
-Ask at least 3 agents round to value the property and discuss marketing.
+Your local high street agent is likely to know your local housing market better than anyone else so will be well-equipped to give you a realistic valuation.
+Invite at least three agents round to value the property and discuss marketing.
 You never know, they may convince you not to go with an online agent.

 Just remember, that getting the right valuation is incredibly important, not only in terms of a final sale price, but also the speed of a sale.

-Our Estateagent4me tool is free and instantly allows you to find local agents and compare them in terms of how quickly they sell homes like yours, how often they achieve asking price and fees.
+Our Estateagent4me tool is free and instantly allows you to find local agents and compare them in terms of how quickly they sell homes like yours and how often they achieve asking price.

 Step 3: Start marketing your property